 Over the course of two decades, biodiesel has proven to be nothing short of heroic in helping to clean Minnesota’s air.
-Starting this week, the Minnesota Soybean Research & Promotional Council (MSR&PC) is debuting a super-powered campaign that highlights the wonder of biodiesel.
+This summer, the Minnesota Soybean Research & Promotional Council (MSR&PC) debuted a super-powered campaign highlighting the wonder of biodiesel.

 For the next several months, biodiesel’s carbon-reduction message will be splashed across dozens of Metro Transit buses in a comic book-themed campaign sponsored by MSR&PC.
 The Council has also launched a new website – mnbiodiesel.com – touting the muscle behind this homegrown fuel.

 Earlier this spring, the Metropolitan Council approved a measure to invest $122 million in adding 143 new biodiesel buses to the Metro Transit’s fleet.
 The new buses account for about 15% of the fleet.
 46 buses in total will carry MSR&PC’s superhero message.

 “As technology has improved, the biodiesel produced in Minnesota today is now far more efficient than how it was produced 20 years ago,” said Chris Hill, a Jackson farmer who serves on the National Biodiesel Foundation.
 “We’re encouraged the Met Council sees what we do: that homegrown fuel can be part of the solution to the broad environmental challenges we face.”

 The intent of the biodiesel bus wraps is to inform Minnesotans that – despite calls for more electric vehicles – renewable fuels are already packing a serious punch when it comes to cutting greenhouse gas emissions.